 - Implement local training to workers in the division called License Management Services of Oracle (LMS), in charge of audits.

-Given the findings of the FNE (which are no surprise to us at Palisade since we’ve been helping customers with these very same issues for years), and ongoing revenue push by Oracle, it’s only a matter of time before the next large government agency looks to start their investigation.
+Given the findings of the FNE, and ongoing practices by Oracle LMS and sales, it’s only a matter of time before the next large government agency looks to start their investigation.
 Of course, Palisade will be available to help!